PIA, Air France planes collide at Toronto airport

-TORONTO/KARACHI : A scary incident took place at Toronto’s Pearson International Airport after a Pakistan International Airlines (PIA) plane collided with Air France’s parked plane.
+TORONTO/KARACHI - A scary incident took place at Toronto’s Pearson International Airport when a Pakistan International Airlines (PIA) plane collided with Air France’s parked plane.

-A spokesperson for Toronto airport told Global News that Air France plane was parked at Terminal 3 when a taxiing Pakistan International Airlines (PIA) plane PK 789 made ‘light contact’.
+A spokesperson for Toronto airport told Global News that Air France plane was parked at Terminal 3 when a Pakistan International Airlines (PIA) plane PK-789 made ‘light contact’.

 The spokesperson was unable to provide information on the extent of damage, however, no injuries were reported in the incident.